-The European Commission, the EU authority responsible for medical devices regulation, issued guidelines dedicated to the diagnostic tests used in the context of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus”.
+The European Commission, the EU authority responsible for medical device regulation, issued guidelines dedicated to the diagnostic tests used in the context of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus”.
 The document covers the most important aspects related to the in vitro testing devices.

 Scope of the EU Guidance